 Here are ways to avoid marketing myopia:

 Something isn’t always done in the best manner just because it has always been done that way.
 Myopia in marketing is the result of such a way of thinking.
-It is crucial to establish an environment where your staff feels motivated to innovate if you want to overcome it.
+Establishing an environment where your staff feels motivated to innovate if you want to overcome it is crucial.

 How does this appear?
 It consists of both significant and little activities, such as: